-America’s Soccer Story first began emerging from William's interviews, research, and journeys.
+America’s Soccer Story emerged from William's interviews, research, travels, and studies.

-Following two decades of training and experience as an educator, researcher, and coach, he spent 18 months driving across the United States interviewing soccer's modern builders; conducting archival research; investigating soccer's physical infrastructure and economic history; observing a comprehensive range of soccer events, speaking with top practitioners, and conducting market research.
+Following two decades as an educator, researcher, and coach, he spent 3 years on the road in America interviewing soccer's modern builders; researching soccer archives; investigating soccer's physical infrastructure and economic history; witnessing a comprehensive range of soccer events, speaking with top practitioners, and conducting media and communications research.

-Previously, he taught humanities and ethics at Landon School (Bethesda), Spartanburg Day School (SC), and Blessed Sacrament (Chicago).
+Previously, he taught ethics and humanities at Landon School (Bethesda), Spartanburg Day School (SC), and Blessed Sacrament (Chicago).

-An NSCAA All-American and Academic All-American at Rhodes College, William earned his bachelor's degree in philosophy then added graduate studies in political and social ethics in the Divinity School at the University of Chicago.
+An NSCAA All-American and Academic All-American at Rhodes College, William earned his bachelor's degree in philosophy before his graduate studies in social and political ethics in the Divinity School at the University of Chicago.

-He began coaching in 1991 at his high school alma mater, launching a high school, collegiate, and youth training career that proudly includes 20 years directing No. 1 Soccer Camps nationwide.
+William began coaching in 1991 at Kirby High (Memphis), launching a high school, collegiate, and youth coaching career that includes his alma mater Rhodes, Lambuth University, Spartanburg Day, and Landon School, plus 20 years directing No. 1 Soccer Camps.